ibkevg/ibkevg.github.io/math/_posts/LA-notes.md

 The dot product gives you the multiplication of the parallel components.

-Example: The work expression $$ W = \vec{F} \cdot \vec{r} $$, where only the force component parallel to the direction (or likewise, the position component parallel to the force) is wanted.
-The (magnetude of the) cross product gives you the multiplication of the perpendicular components.

 Example: The torque expression, $$ \vec{\tau} = \vec{F} \times \vec{r} $$, where only the force component perpendicular to the "arm" (or likewise vise versa) is wanted.

 Why cant we just have dot product?
 Simply because we sometimes want the perpendicular variation and not only the parallel one.
 At some point the cross product was "invented" to describe this in a neat and concise expression.